 Take a stroll through astronomical history as you follow Charles Messier’s 18th century journey through the northern skies.
 His famous list of 110 “not comets” includes some of the most spectacular objects in the northern hemisphere.
 Details are here.

 A somewhat more challenging list for the experienced observer, developed by Sky News Magazine Associate Editor Alan Dyer.
 The Finest NGC list includes a further 110 objects, mainly from the New General Catalogue.
 Details are here.

-Isabella Williamson Lunar Certificate
+Isabel Williamson Lunar Certificate

 The RASC’s lunar observing certificate program.
 It includes a comprehensive list of the best features visible on the surface of the Moon and detailed observing notes and explanations that will guide you through a complete tour of the amazing surface of our nearest neighbour in space.
 Details are here.